divy-kala/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

      - This makes your inputs centered around 0.
   3. Get the variance of the training set: `variance = (1/m) * sum(x(i)^2)`
   4. There are a few mistakes in the video and slides.
 For variance, use m-1 instead of m to get the unbiased variance estimate ([Bessel's correction*](https://en.wikipedia.org/wiki/Bessel%27s_correction#Proof_of_correctness_-_Alternate_3)).
 Another major error is that the video divides by the variance – instead divide x by sigma.
 For mean, keep using m.
-  5. Normalize the variance. `X /= variance`.
+  5. Normalize the variance. `X /= standard deviation`.
 Another minor mistake in the video, this should technically be called 'standardization'
 - These steps should be applied to training, dev, and testing sets (but using mean and variance of the train set).
 - Why normalize?
   - If we don't normalize the inputs our cost function will be deep and its shape will be inconsistent (elongated) then optimizing it will take a long time.
   - But if we normalize it the opposite will occur.
 The shape of the cost function will be consistent (look more symmetric like circle in 2D example) and we can use a larger learning rate alpha - the optimization will be faster.

-* The standard deviation which is calculated using deviations from the sample mean instead of the population mean underestimates the desired standard deviation of the population.
+\*The standard deviation which is calculated using deviations from the sample mean instead of the population mean underestimates the desired standard deviation of the population.
 Using 𝑛−1 instead of 𝑛 as the divisor corrects for that by making the result a little bit bigger.

 ### Vanishing / Exploding gradients